TRANSNATIONAL THREATS, POLITICALLY INFORMED RESPONSES

 SOC ACE Director

-Professor Heather Marquette is the Director of the Serious Organised Crime & Anti-Corruption Evidence (SOC ACE) research programme.
-She is Professor of Development Politics In the International Development Department at the University of Birmingham and is seconded part-time to FCDO’s Research and Evidence Directorate as Senior Research Fellow (Governance and Conflict).
-In addition, she is an Expert Member of the Global Initiative Against Transnational Organised Crime’s expert network, a member of the RUSI State Threats Task Force and a Lead Advisor and founding member of the global Thinking & Working Politically Community of Practice.
+Professor Heather Marquette is the Director of the Serious Organised Crime & Anti-Corruption Evidence (SOC ACE) research programme and Professor of Development Politics in the International Development Department at the University of Birmingham.
+Heather is an Expert Member of the Global Initiative Against Transnational Organised Crime’s expert network, a member of the RUSI State Threats Task Force, and a Lead Advisor and founding member of the global Thinking & Working Politically Community of Practice.
 Her research, which has been funded by the British Academy/Global Challenges Research Fund, DFID/FCDO, DFAT and the EU, focuses on transnational threats, particularly corruption and organised crime, as well as aid and foreign policy, governance and political analysis.

 -